Market jitters as Monti's exit clouds Italy reform path

 But some analysts and senior Italian bankers say market jitters would abate if it becomes clear the Italians will elect a pro-Europe government, as polls currently indicate.

-Pierluigi Bersani, at the helm of Italy's centre-left coalition, is a committed pro-European.
+Pierluigi Bersani, at the helm of Italy's center-left coalition, is a committed pro-European.
 But he faces populist challenges from Berlusconi and the anti-austerity 5-Star Movement, led by former comedian Beppe Grillo.

 Monti, called in a year ago to replace Berlusconi and guide Italy out of an acute financial crisis, has not yet decided whether he will continue to play a political role.